durandaltheta/sthread/README.md

 #include <sthread>

 enum opA {
-    request_value = 0; // Send a value back to a requestor
+    request_value = 0; // send a value back to a requestor
 };

 enum opB {